joelek/bonsai/readme.md

 * The `mapper` argument must be used to specify how an existing value should be mapped to a new value.

 The states of value-mapped arrays are initialized using the `mapper` and recomputed when updates are made to the states of the original array.
-This is most often the desired behaviour.
+This is most often the desired behaviour when mapping pure data.

 #### Remove